-- 2.1 Each team will be randomly assigned to write its brief on behalf of the petitioner or respondent. - Unless otherwise stated in these Rules, briefs will comply with the Rules of the Supreme Court of the United States.
-Supreme Court Rule 24.1(e), 24.2, 24.3 and 24.4 should not

-- be followed.
-Rule 33 should be followed only with regard to the preparation of the brief covers. - 2.3 The cover of the brief must include the team's designation in the lower right corner.
-No information serving to identify the team or its law school, other than its designation supplied by the Championship Director, may be included on the cover or anywhere inside the brief. - 2.4 All citations should conform to either the most recent edition of A Uniform System of Citation (commonly known as The Bluebook) or the most recent edition of ALWD Citation Manual: A Professional System of Citation. - 2.5 Briefs produced by any printing or copying process shall be in 11-point non-proportional (Courier) print font and shall not exceed 35 pages.
-Any partially filled page will be counted as a full page.
-The page limit does not include pages containing the questions presented, table of contents, table of authorities, and the appendix. - 2.6 The paper size for the brief must be $8 \frac{1}{2}$ " x 11". - 2.7 Each page of text shall contain no more than 28 lines of double-spaced text.
-Typed matter should not exceed 6 1⁄2" x 9 1⁄2" per page.
-The page number is not included in this measurement. - 2.8 Typed matter must be double-spaced, except footnotes, argument headings, and extended quotations may be single-spaced.
-Footnotes, argument headings, and single spaced quotations must appear in the same size font as listed in subsection 5 of this Rule.
-Footnotes may not exceed 15 linear inches of text for the entire brief. - 2.9 Each team submitting a brief shall certify that the brief was prepared and served in accordance with the Championship Rules (See Appendix 1).
-Teams shall submit the certification form, as a separate document, simultaneously with the brief. - 2.10 A team may not amend or revise its brief once it has been submitted.

-2.11 Service of Briefs
+- 2.1 The Championship problem will be released on October 8, 2012.
+At that time, each team will be randomly assigned to write its brief on behalf of the petitioner or respondent. - 2.2 Unless otherwise stated in these Rules, briefs will comply with the Rules of the Supreme Court of the United States. - 2.3 The cover of the brief must include the team's designation in the lower right corner.
+No information serving to identify the team or its law school, other than its designation supplied by the Championship Director, may be included on the cover or anywhere inside the brief. - 2.4 All citations should conform to the most recent edition of A Uniform System of Citation (commonly known as The Bluebook). - 2.5 The technical guidelines for the briefs are: - a) Paper size: 8.5" x 11" - b) Font: Century family, 12-point type - c) Word count: 14,000 (word count begins with the statement of jurisdiction and runs through the end of the brief, including argument headings and footnotes) - 2.6 Each team submitting a brief shall certify that the brief was prepared and served in accordance with the Championship Rules (See Appendix 1).
+Teams shall submit the certification form, as a separate document, simultaneously with the brief. - 2.10 A team may not amend or revise its brief once it has been submitted. - 2.11 Service of Briefs - a.

-- a.
 Service of the brief will be by electronic submission on the Championship Director.
 Teams will submit their briefs in two formants: 1) as a Portable Document Format file (Adobe .pdf), and 2) as a Word file.
-Both files should be attached to an email sent to the Championship Director at the following address: mcnc@uh.edu.
-The deadline for submission is 11:59 PM, on Monday, December 6th, 2010. - b.
+Both files should be attached to an email sent to the Championship Director at the following address: mcncboard@gmail.com.
+The deadline for submission is 11:59 PM CST, on Monday, November 19, 2012. - b.
 The e-mail must contain only (1) the electronic copies of the submitted brief and (2) the certification form.
-The email must contain the team number in the email's subject line, and the law school's name in the body of the email.
+The email must contain the team number in the email's subject line.

 - c.
 The brief must be a single document.
 The document must not contain any portion of the appellate record (other than a portion contained in the brief's text), hypertext links to other material, or any document that is not included in the brief. - d.
 A copy of each brief will be posted on the Championship website to allow all participating teams access.
-The briefs will be posted on the webiste no later than Monday, December 13th, 2010. - e.
+The briefs will be posted on the website no later than Monday, December 10, 2012. - e.
 If a team fails to properly serve its brief under these rules, the service date will be considered the date the brief is received.
+See Section 2.13 for the applicable penalty rules.